osmcode/osmium-suite/make_releases.md

     git push && git push --tags

-* [ ] Go to https://github.com/osmcode/libosmium/releases and edit the release.
+* [ ] Go to https://github.com/osmcode/libosmium/tags and create release from tag.
       Put "Version X.Y.Z" in the title.
 Cut and paste section from change log.